CMPUT410W15/cmput410-project/docs/APIDoc.md

 ## Contents

+### Posts

+ - [Get all posts visible to the currently authenticated user.]
+ - [Get all posts marked as public on the server.]
+ - [Get all posts by a specific author visible to the currently authenticated user.]
+ - [Get a specific single post.]
+ - [Add a comment to a post.]

 ### Friends

-- Get all authors on host.
+- [Get all authors on host.]
-- Get information and connections about one author on host.
+- [Get information and connections about one author on host.]
+- [Query whether one author is following another.]
+- [Query whether which members of a list of authors are following a specified author.]
-- Get the authors on the host following a speicific author on a specific host.
+- [Get the authors on the host following a specific author on a specific host.]

-### Posts

- - Get all posts by an author.
- - Get all comments on a post.
- - Add a comment to a post.

 ## API Requirements